Sign In

 • Worked on bridal or personal makeup.

-• Have taken makeup courses specifically tailored to film and television.
+• Have taken a makeup courses specifically tailored to film and television.

 • Have gained experience through short or student films.